airthreesixty/website-air360/content/en/product/capabilities/data-analysis.md

 Get all your answers with Air360
 ::

-::single-description{imagePath="/en/data-analysis/userTrends.jpg" :is-shadow="false" :container="true" :is-shadow="true"}
+::single-description{gifSrc="/en/data-analysis/userTrends.gif" :container="true"}
 #subtext
 WHAT
 #title
 Understand User Trends
 #description
-See what is happening on your eCommerce in a glance with Dashboards & Reports that will display descriptive metrics and trends of user behavior.
+Visualize what is happening on your eCommerce at a glance with Dashboards & Funnels that will display descriptive metrics and trends of user behavior.
 ::

-::single-description{imagePath="/en/data-analysis/petterns.jpg" imageStatus="block" imageStatus2="hidden" themeColor="#FA734C" :is-shadow="false" :container="true"}
+::single-description{gifSrc="/en/data-analysis/petterns.gif" imageStatus="block" imageStatus2="hidden" themeColor="#FA734C" :container="true"}
 #subtext
 HOW
 #title
 Discover patterns and obstacles
 #description
-Understand how your users like to buy and where they are getting stuck during their  purchase process.
-Our Funnels and User Journeys will show you what paths they take during their journey in your eCommerce.
+Unveil how your users like to buy and where they get stuck during their purchase process.
+Our event-based User Journeys will show you the paths across your eCommerce experience that will lead to improvement opportunities.
 ::

-::single-description{imagePath="/en/data-analysis/rootCause.jpg" :is-shadow="true" :container="true"}
+::single-description{gifSrc="/en/data-analysis/rootCause.gif" :container="true"}
 #subtext
 WHY
 #title
 Get to the root cause
 #description
-Define hypothesis and validate them through our Sessions Replays.
-Have quick access to relevant replays with through filters to prescribe good recommendations for website optimization.
+Understand what is blocking or boosting your buying experience with easy-to-use on-page analysis.
+Define hypotheses and validate them through Sessions Replays to prescribe good recommendations that will increase conversion.
 ::

-::single-description{imagePath="/en/data-analysis/quickWins.jpg" imageStatus="block" imageStatus2="hidden" themeColor="#FA734C" :is-shadow="true" :container="true"}
+::single-description{gifSrc="/en/data-analysis/quickWins.gif" imageStatus="block" imageStatus2="hidden" themeColor="#FA734C" :container="true"}
 #subtext
 WHO
 #title
 Quick wins to enhance your user experience
 #description
 Prioritize improvements based on the impact they have on your business and target segments that did not convert  to give them a second change.
 ::

 ::visualize-data